akelman/ggpeps/README.md

 - `system_u1_2d`: Not working - the implementation of $U(1)$ is transferred from a C++ implementation and is not fully operational.
 - `system_z2_2d`: $\mathbb{Z}_2$, 1 copy of virtual modes per layer, pure gauge.
 - `system_z2_2d_2c`: $\mathbb{Z}_2$, 2 copies of virtual modes per layer, pure gauge.
+- `system_z2_2d_G2c_F2c`: $\mathbb{Z}_2$, 2 copies of virtual modes per layer (PG and matter layers), includes matter.
+- `system_z2_2d_G4c_F4c`: $\mathbb{Z}_2$, 4 copies of virtual modes per layer (PG and matter layers), includes matter.
-- `system_z2_2d_8c`: $\mathbb{Z}_2$, 8 copies of virtual modes per layer.
+- `system_z2_2d_G8c_F8c`: $\mathbb{Z}_2$, 8 copies of virtual modes per layer.
 This is extremely impractical to run, even for 2x2 systems, due to the large number of virtual modes; it was built for testing purposes.
 Because there are so many parameters, this ansatz is more systematic in handling them.
-- `system_z2_2d_G2c_F2c`: $\mathbb{Z}_2$, 2 copies of virtual modes per layer (PG and matter layers), includes matter.
-- `system_z2_2d_G2c_F4c`: *this is misnamed, and includes 4 copies per layer for both layers*.
-However the extra copies in the PG layer are set to zero, which makes it effectively 2 copies (though with matrix sizes, and computational cost, of 4 copies).
+Note that not all theoretically allowed parameters are included (e.g. the y,z parameters which couple a copy to itself are only created for the first four copies).

 The pure gauge ansatz's all techincally contain a parameter for coupling to matter, but (a) it is manually set to zero, (b) other parts of the ansatz (e.g. the $\Gamma_{\text{in}}$) do not obey the symmetries required for including matter.